 Borisov and Vucic's presence in Istanbul on January 8th was anything but unexpected.
 Bulgaria and Serbia are crucial for the second phase of TurkStream (also known as the Balkan Stream), from the Turkish-Bulgarian border to the Baumgarten gas hub, not far from the Austrian capital Vienna.
 TurkStream 2/Balkan Stream is designed to reach Central Europe where demand has traditionally been strong.
 The pipeline will likewise lock in the Russian firm's dominance in much of Southeast Europe.
 That includes Serbia and Bulgaria, where Gazprom enjoys a virtual monopoly as a supplier.
 Still, Belgrade and Sofia consider Russian projects as vehicles to generate jobs and investment into the local economies.
 The prevailing narrative about the defunct South Stream, for instance, was that large European states as well as the US forced its cancellation.
 The Balkans suffered as a result, losing potential revenue from transit fees along with other economic benefits.
 By contrast, Russian projects in Western Europe, such as the Nordstream pipeline, had moved forward, according to this line of analysis.
 Turk/Balkan Stream has therefore been welcomed, particularly by pro-Kremlin commentators, as an opportunity to obtain partial redress and as an opportunity to reset ties with Russia.
-Balkan Stream has run into obstacles from the outset.
+Balkan Stream has run into obstacles from

+TurkStream gives Russia and Turkey some advantages: Gazprom has attained its objective to directly access the Turkish market, without having to deal with countries lying in between.
+Turkey, for its part, has the physical ability to receive and transmit Russian gas to the EU which, at least in theory, provides it with leverage vis-à-vis both Europe and Russia the outset.
 The Bulgarian grid operator Bulgartransgaz signed a construction contract as late as September 2019.
-A lengthy legal battle with Arkad Engineering, a Saudi-led consortium that originally won the tender worth EUR 1.1 billion, held up the work.5 At a meeting with the Serbian President Vucic in Sochi (4 December), Putin blamed the Bulgarian side for deliberately delaying the project.
+A lengthy legal battle with Arkad Engineering, a Saudi-led consortium that originally won the tender worth EUR 1.1 billion, held up the work.
+At a meeting with the Serbian President Vucic in Sochi (4 December), Putin blamed the Bulgarian side for deliberately delaying the project.
 During the launch ceremony in Istanbul (January 8 2020), Borisov assured Russia's leader that the 474 km-long stretch would be up and running in June.
 However, the COVID-19 crisis has pushed the target date further back in time.
-In a telephone call with Russia's Foreign Minister Sergey Lavrov, Bulgarian Foreign Minister Ekaterina Zaharieva put forward the end of 2020 as a deadline.6 Meanwhile, authorities in Belgrade confirm that construction work in Serbia has been completed and Russian gas can now be delivered to the Hungarian border once Bulgaria finishes the section of the pipeline in its territory.
+In a telephone call with Russia's Foreign Minister Sergey Lavrov, Bulgarian Foreign Minister Ekaterina Zaharieva put forward the end of 2020 as a deadline.
+Meanwhile, authorities in Belgrade confirm that construction work in Serbia has been completed and Russian gas can now be delivered to the Hungarian border once Bulgaria finishes the section of the pipeline in its territory.